crate/cloud-tutorials/docs/cluster-deployment/croud.rst

     sh$ croud projects create --name sampleproject

 This will create a new project named `sampleproject`.
-Check out full `documentation of projects in Croud`_.

 Deploy a cluster
 ================